djl/mulder/README.markdown

 mulder
 ------

-mulder snapshots, encrypts and uploads your files to S3.
+mulder snapshots, encrypts and uploads your files somewhere.